bradlygutierrez/crmFrontend/README.md

-## This is a proyect created with nextjs used as a frontend client for a web application
+## This is a proyect created with nextjs used as a frontend client for a CRM web application